nstory/boston_public_records/README.md

 ```

 ## FILE LAYOUT
+This project's structure is modeled on the practices espoused in [Patrick Ball: Principled Data Processing](https://www.youtube.com/watch?v=ZSunU9GQdcI).

 * Makefile is used to execute everything
 * input files are stored in `input/` &mdash; there are Make targets to download these
 * output files are stored in `output/`